wclaybaugh/2017/wiki/speedoflight.md

 ### A measure of symmetry

-We can construct an outlier-resistant model-adeqacy check by seeing if the model is adequate but for extreme tails.
+We can construct an outlier-resistant model-adequacy check by seeing if the model is adequate but for extreme tails.
 Here is a test quantity sensitive to asymmetry in the center of the distribution:

 $$T(\{y\},\theta)= \vert y(61) − \theta \vert − \vert y(6) − \theta \vert.$$